 Chichester Harbour National Landscape

 It has been described as a ‘bird watchers paradise’ because of its importance for its birdlife.
 Internationally, the Harbour is recognised for the high presence of Brent Geese and Black Tailed Godwit, and nationally, for Redshank, Bar Tailed Godwit, Ringed Plover, Grey Plover, Curlew, Red Breasted Merganser, Greenshank, Dunlin, Sanderling, and Little Egret.
 Whilst there is always something to see at Chichester Harbour, it is the overwintering populations that attract the twitchers!
 Alongside the birds, Chichester Harbour has the largest colony of seals in the Solent, with around 50 Harbour (Common) Seals and 10 Grey Seals.
-Visitors can experience the peace and tranquillity of the AONB from the water whilst aboard Solar Heritage, a solar-powered passenger vessel that is ideal for relaxing and enjoying the natural beauty of the wildlife and landscape.
+Visitors can experience the peace and tranquillity of the National Landscape from the water whilst aboard Solar Heritage, a solar-powered passenger vessel that is ideal for relaxing and enjoying the natural beauty of the wildlife and landscape.

-As well as the AONB, the landscape is also designated as a Site of Special Scientific Interest (SSSI), a Special Area of Conservation (SAC), a Special Protection Area (SPA), and a Ramsar Site, with many other complementary local designations, such as Nature Reserves and Sites of Importance for Nature Conservation (SINCs).
+As well as the National Landscape, the landscape is also designated as a Site of Special Scientific Interest (SSSI), a Special Area of Conservation (SAC), a Special Protection Area (SPA), and a Ramsar Site, with many other complementary local designations, such as Nature Reserves and Sites of Importance for Nature Conservation (SINCs).

 There is a heightened public awareness about water quality, with the impact of the wastewater treatment works and farming practices under the spotlight like never before, along with issues around marine plastics.
 Two-thirds of the 56 miles of shoreline is also now subject to hard sea defences, which cause coastal squeeze and have resulted in 58% loss of saltmarsh since 1946.
 Climate change is having a profound impact, with the Harbour at the forefront of sea level.
 In the coming years, this will affect the sailing clubs, the marine businesses, harbourside properties, infrastructure, and farmland.